marquee/runtime/README.md

 → rake install
 ```

 You can install Ansible using pip, but modules are still in heavy flux and keeping different versions of it in virtualenvs is more trouble than it's worth.
-Just install it from source, and you'll be fine.
+Just install it from it's pretty stable source, and you'll be fine.
 Homebrewed it for simplicity.

 ```
 # Install from source